dzaisy/watcher/README.md

 # watcher
-// to run react, cd into watchflix then run 'npm start'
+// to run react, cd into watchflix, run 'npm install' then run 'npm start'